 I am a 48-year-old woman with multiple chronic health conditions including rheumatoid arthritis, ankylosing spondylitis, fibromyalgia, type 2 diabetes and other related issues.
 I cannot work in a regular job as my symptoms can fluctuate a lot, even throughout the day and I need to be able to get to medical appointments as required.
 I now receive a partial Disability Support Pension and I supplement my income by doing freelance writing work for websites from home.

 In 2015, I contacted Monash Council after hearing about a diabetes support group in the area and they referred me to Link Health and Community.
 I spoke to the intake coordinator, who suggested a range of services for me.

 I initially had several sessions with a diabetes educator to help me find ways to better manage my condition.
 I joined the diabetes support group, which has been wonderful and which I still attend.
 I also participated in a 10-week hydrotherapy course and joined their strength training program.
 This has evolved into a Prescribed Exercise Program (PEP) which I attend at a local gym once a week.
-I love this as the physios and exercise physiologists have tailored a program to suit my needs and abilities and the staff come around and monitor us all during each session.

 Other health professionals I have seen through Link include a podiatrist, dentist, GP, dietician and a psychologist.
 I now also volunteer on one of Link’s committees as a consumer representative.